 They can receive family therapy with your counselor or with one they choose.
 Attending 12 Step groups like Al-Anon and Alateen can help your family receive peer support, guidance, and encouragement.

 In recent years, mindfulness is becoming a big part of addiction recovery.
 Researchers are finding the many benefits mindfulness offers the mind, body, and spirit.
 Mindfulness is being aware and being present in the moment.
-You are aware of your senses and can listen to your body and your surroundings.
+You are aware of your senses and can listen to your body and surroundings.
 Paying attention to your personal needs and meeting those needs can help you overcome urges to relapse.

 There is no one specific mindfulness technique that works for everyone.

-Popular methods include meditation or prayer, body scans, mindful breathing, yoga, exercise, guided imagery.
+Popular methods include meditation or prayer, body scans, mindful breathing, yoga, exercise, and guided imagery.
 Activities like these help you be intentional and face what is happening at the moment.
 You learn to accept what is happening without judgment and without criticizing yourself.
 You become able to trust your instincts to help you move forward.